irrg/advent-of-code/README.md

-# Advent of Code 2021
+# Advent of Code

+Node Boilerplate w/ a quick readFile utility.